kwanghoon/rpccalculi/README.md

 let f1 = Clo(_gf3, {}) in let x2 = Clo(_gf5, {}) in let r3 = Req(f1) (x2) in r3
 ```

-1. A running example with the state-encoding calculi
+1. A running example with the state-encoding calculi using HTTP
    - Run com.example.stacs.TypedCSStaInHttp

 ```